MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

     When completed, an **Overview** displays in the portal for the new application.

-3. Copy the **Application (Client) ID** that was assigned the application and also redirect URL that you specified.
-You'll use this information in the next task.

-4. Create a client secret for the registered application:
+3. Create a client secret for the registered application as follows:

     1. Select **Certificates & secrets** > **New client secret**.
     2. Add a description, select a duration, and select **Add**.

     For the latest guidelines about adding client secrets in Azure AD, see [Add credentials to your web application](/azure/active-directory/develop/quickstart-configure-app-access-web-apis#add-credentials-to-your-web-application).

-5. Grant the registered application  **Automation.ReadWrite.All** permission to **Dynamics 365 [!INCLUDE [prodshort](../developer/includes/prodshort.md)]** API:
+4. Grant the registered application **Automation.ReadWrite.All** permission to the **Dynamics 365 [!INCLUDE [prodshort](../developer/includes/prodshort.md)]** API as follows:

     1. Select **API permissions** > **Add a permission** > **Microsoft APIs**.
     2. Select **Dynamics 365 [!INCLUDE [prodshort](../developer/includes/prodshort.md)]**.